 Perhaps this can be the opening line to my new book called Dallas Private, an exposé of a deep dark conspiracy to make perfectly capable college and graduate school educated women feel stupid in every way by marginalizing their educations in favor of a constant barrage of messaging about inadequacy, and improper nourishment of the bodies and minds of children.
 Chapters to include: 1) Planning your pregnancies to coincide with private school admissions calendars to give your egg the best chance of becoming a well educated child; 2) I can’t believe you had an epidural; 3) Who brought this evil Styrofoam cup?
 4) What happens when you give a 10- year-old an i-Phone with a video camera; 5) Boyhood and the DSM-V; and 6) Perhaps if I wear yoga pants, people will think I exercise.

 This is probably not a good idea.
 And I am completely joking.
-I swear.
+I promise.